skip to content

 5. Nothing For Christmas, The Reducers (Rave On, 1988)

-A great slab of loud pop, "Nothing For Christmas" updates the old novelty "Nuttin' For Christmas" for the post-modern age.
-Our hapless hero boasts he's "pissed off every one I know" and will spend the holidays contemplating his sins - "they didn't even invite me!"
-(No wonder, since "Mom and Dad think I'm a creep.")
-Similarly honored by DISCoveries magazine, "Nothing For Christmas" is a rare treat, but well worth the effort of tracking down.
-Originally released on a vinyl 45, later released for download or streaming and compiled by the band on their 1991 CD Redux; all are available through the Reducers' website or Bandcamp page.
-Also featured on the benefit CD, Ho Ho Ho Spice. [back to list]
+The ReducersFounded in 1978, the Reducers were a band from New London, Connecticut, that combined the energy of punk with the East Coast working-class aesthetic of Bruce Springsteen and Joe Gruschecky.
+Their "Nothing For Christmas" was a great slab of loud pop that updated the old novelty "Nuttin' For Christmas" for the post-modern age.
+Our hapless hero boasts that he has "pissed off everyone I know" and will spend the holidays contemplating his sins.
+"They didn't even invite me!" he gripes.
+No wonder, really, since "Mom and Dad think I'm a creep"....
+"Nothing For Christmas" was originally released on a vinyl 45, later released for download or streaming, and compiled by the band on their 1991 CD Redux.
+All are available through the Reducers' Bandcamp page, and "Nothing For Christmas" was also featured on the 2002 CD, Ho Ho Ho Spice: A Hospice Awareness And Benefit Project. [back to list]

 6. That Punchbowl Full Of Joy, Sonny Columbus & His Del Fuegos (Boston Rock, 1983)